imrefazekas/vindication.js/README.md

 [vindication.js](https://github.com/imrefazekas/vindication.js) is a dependency-free extremely small library aiding the validation processes for objects.
 Can be used on both server and client side.

 By passing an object and a constraint rule object, the object will be validated and the function will return with the possible errors or undefined.
 The data object will be iterated through recursively along/parallel with the constraint rule object and if any pairing rule can be identified will be matched against the given value.

-See below...
+Features:

+- simple value-based rules: required, notblank, minlength, equalto
+- regular expression rules
+- conditional validation: validation rule based on a condition evaluated realtime
+- regular expression-based type rules: email, url, date, phone, etc.
+- range-based validations
+- rules for arrays type values
+- customizable error messages

 Usage: